…by Jonas E. Alexis & E. Michael Jones

 “Man without morals is in precisely the same situation as the bacteria in the bucket, which became the paradigm of Malthus’s geometric population growth, a view which he himself rejected solely because it failed to take into account man’s reason and his ability to calculate future consequences.”

-What we have seen over the past 60 years or so is that the regime that control America and much of the West has effectively removed morality from the culture and unleashed an avalanche of sexual ideology which they knew would shake the very foundation of any society.
+What we have seen over the past 60 years or so is that the regime that controls America and much of the West has effectively removed morality from the culture and unleashed an avalanche of sexual ideology which they knew would shake the very foundation of any society.

 Take for example Roman Polanski’s Bitter Moon.
 In the movie, Oscar Benton aspires to become a writer, but that dream came to an abrupt end when he glimpsed at a woman by the name of Fiona Dobson on a bus.
 As he describes it,